Etto48/HexPatch/doc/PLUGIN_API.md

 ## Functions

-For the explaination of the types used in the functions, see the [Types](#types) section.
+For the explanation of the types used in the functions, see the [Types](#types) section.

 ### Initialization